kubernetes-sigs/kueue/docs/tasks/run_jobs.md

   Normal  Admitted  50s   kueue-manager  Admitted by ClusterQueue cluster-queue
 ```

-To continue monitoring the workload progress, you can run the following command:
+To continue monitoring the Workload progress, you can run the following command:

 ```shell
 kubectl -n default describe workload sample-job-sl4bm
 ```

-Once the workload has finished running, the output is similar to the following:
+Once the Workload has finished running, the output is similar to the following:

 ```
 ...